RinniSwift/iOS/DispatchFramework.md

-# Concurrency and Application Design
-*Threads have been around for a while.
-OS X and iOS take an asynchronous design approach to solve the concurrency problem with the following technologies: GCD and Operation Queues.*

 ## CPU's then and now
 code executed by a CPU core is a thread.
 So your app is going to have many threads.